How to Create Content Without Burning Out

 “Batch a month in one go.”

 And while the intention behind that advice might be good, for some of us, that pressure adds more stress than structure.
-Especially if you’re a reflective, thoughtful creator – someone who wants to show up meaningfully, not just frequently.
+Especially if you are a thoughtful creator who wants to show up meaningfully, not just frequently.

-There was a season where I created content like clockwork – mostly Reels, tightly mapped to the funnel:
+There was a season where I created content like clockwork.
+Mostly Reels, perfectly mapped to a funnel:

 Monday – Top-of-Funnel (TOFU)